oatlog/oatlog/doc/planning_report/main.typ

 suited to peephole rewriting @son.].
 At the same time, an optimization paradigm based on algebraic rewrites eases formally modeling programs and proving the correctness of optimizations.

-Peephole rewriting does however not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
+However, peephole rewriting does not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
 This could be handled with a slow backtracking search, but most compilers do this heuristically instead.